10 DIY T-shirt and sign ideas for back-to-school

 Beginner

-It’s important to me that my kids feel a sense of fun when it comes to planning back-to-school, especially while having to navigate this crazy year.
+The upcoming school year looks different for so many kids.
+As a mom of six, five of my kids are going back this fall and it’s important to me that my kids feel a sense of fun when it comes to planning back-to-school.
 That’s where my Cricut machine comes in.
-With it, I am excited to create personalized T-shirts and signs for their first day.
+With it, I am excited to create unique, personalized T-shirts and signs for their first day.

 Below are a few of my favorite ideas, along with T-shirts I made for my kids, to give you inspiration.
 There’s also an iron-on T-shirt tutorial further down if you prefer to skip there directly.